getsentry/sentry-javascript/packages/remix/README.md

 });
 ```

-Also, wrap your Remix root, with Sentry's `ErrorBoundary` component to catch React component errors, and `withSentryRouteTracing` to get parameterized router transactions.
+Also, wrap your Remix root with `withSentry` to catch React component errors and to get parameterized router transactions.

 ```ts
 // root.tsx